C0deWiser/otp-authenticate/README.md

-# OTP Verification
+# One time password for Laravel

-In a very simple case, our applications authenticates users by login and password.
+In a very simple case, our Laravel applications authenticates users by login and password.
 Sometimes we force our applications to verify user's emails.

-This package requires users to periodically re-verify emails using one time password.
+This package requires users to periodically re-verify emails using one time passwords.

 The authentication process will be: